-After County Attorney Dave Connors helps Julian Norman with her shiftless father, Jefferson Norman, she leaves Jericho, Kansas to college to study for a law degree.A few years later, ...
-See full summary »
+After County Attorney Dave Connors helps Julia Norman with her shiftless father, Jefferson Norman, she leaves Jericho, Kansas to college to study for a law degree.A few years later, Algeria...

-After County Attorney Dave Connors helps Julian Norman with her shiftless father, Jefferson Norman, she leaves Jericho, Kansas to college to study for a law degree.A few years later, Algeria Wedge, the new bride of Dave's best friend, Tucker Wedge, makes overtures and plays for Dave, much to the displeasure of Dave's hard-drinking wife Belle.
+After County Attorney Dave Connors helps Julia Norman with her shiftless father, Jefferson Norman, she leaves Jericho, Kansas to college to study for a law degree.A few years later, Algeria Wedge, the new bride of Dave's best friend, Tucker Wedge, makes overtures and plays for Dave, much to the displeasure of Dave's hard-drinking wife Belle.
 Angered by Dave's rebuffs, Algeria induces the state political boss to back Tucker for a Congress race against Dave.
 Meanwhile, Julia has returned to Jericho, with her law degree, and she and Dave fall in love.
 But when Dave announces he won't run for Congress, she feels she is the reason and she takes a job in Kansas City.
 Tucker wins the election and he and Algeria go to Washington.
 Later, Tucker announces a run for the Senate and Dave decides to run against him.
 When Marjorie Ransome kills a drunk in self-defense, Julia returns to Jericho to work with Dave, now in private practice,on Marjorie's defense.
 The still-resentful Algeria moves to kill...
 Written by

 Les Adams <firstname.lastname@example.org>

 9 of 10 people found this review helpful.

 Was this review helpful to you?